alt-romes/alt-romes.github.io/wip-posts/1999-01-05-creating-a-macos-app-with-haskell-and-swift.md

     rm -f conftest*
     ```
-    You should get "Foreign library successfully called!"
+    You should get `Foreign library successfully called!`!